OMG - What do I wear for Family Photos? (The Fall Edition)

 Here are a few things I would avoid:

 • Small-scale pattern.
-Small-scale pattern (like gingham, hounds tooth or tiny stripes) do funky things in the camera.
-Pattern itself is totally great to incorporate, just make it large in scale.
-Plaid, buffalo check, wide/thick stripes, large polka dots, florals, geometric patterns are all fine!
+Small-scale pattern (like gingham, houndstooth or tiny stripes) do funky things in the camera.
+Pattern itself is totally great to incorporate, just make it larger in scale.
+Plaid, buffalo check, wide/thick stripes, large polka dots, florals, and geometric patterns are all fine!

 • Matchy-matchy family outfits.
 Blue jeans and white button-downs for the whole family are a thing of the past.
 Pick 1-2 colors that you will use for your outfit selections, then mix and match patterns, textures and use neutrals to bring it all together.